robwgoss/Software-Engineer-Group-5/README.md

 *Client*

-1) Navigate to the `client` folder.
+1) Navigate to the `client` folder in a new terminal.

 2) Run the command `npm install` to install the node_modules for the client.

-3) Once the server is installed and running, run the command `npm start` in  a seperate terminal while still in the `client` folder.
+3) Once the server is installed and running, run the command `npm start` in this terminal while still in the `client` folder.

 4) The application will open up a browser tab and boot locally on `http://localhost:3000/`.